 Military

-The Carlson School and the University of Minnesota recognizes your unique background and needs when it comes to thriving in the higher education environment and transitioning to the business world.
+Minnesota Carlson and the University of Minnesota recognize your unique background and needs when it comes to thriving in the higher education environment and transitioning to the business world.

 You’ll have additional flexibility when scheduling an interview so you can meet your military commitments.